MGC Challenge

 Benchmark & Track

-Establish baseline municipal data by tracking and measuring the amount of residential municipal solid waste generated and recycled.
+Establish baseline municipal/county data by tracking and measuring the amount of residential municipal/county solid waste generated and recycled.

 2. Set a community waste diversion goal.

-3. Complete the Emerge Municipal Measurement Program database annually.
+3. Complete the Emerge Municipal Measurement Program database or similar tool annually.

 Support the Circular Economy & Eliminate Toxics